 - Trim any long runners back to the centre of the strawberry plants, this will force the plant to produce more flowers which equals another batch of fruit.

-- Aphids, greenfly, whitefly and scale insects may be about, spray with Eco-Pest to eradicate.
+- Aphids, whitefly and scale insects may be about, blast off with a hose or select a suitable spray from your garden centre.

 - Birds can be a real problem eating fruits as they ripen, cover with netting where possible.